ofgrenudo/unorthodoxdev.net/content/post/2025.02.17-why-you-should-disable-javascript/index.md

 ## Preventing XSS

 Honestly, the easiest way to prevent XSS vulnerabilities, is to filter anything and everything given to you by a user.
 Even images.
 Users for the most part are good right? righttt?
 Well hackers are bad.
 Our worst case is a hacker, so we need to anticipate these bad actors.
-Why leave our selves wide open to such an easy, yet drasticly impactful vulnerability?
+Why leave our selves wide open to such an easy, yet drastically impactful vulnerability?